Pelagicore/qface/docs/grammar.rst

 Module
 ======

 A module is identified name.
 A module should be normally a URI where all parts are lowercase (e.g. `entertainment.tuner`).
-A module can import other modules.
-This is used to ensure that dependencies are declared inside the QFace file.
+A module may import other modules with the primary purpose being to ensure that dependencies are declared inside the QFace file.

 Types
 -----